folio-org/mod-circulation/README.md

 In order to reduce the amount of requests a client needs to make, some properties from other records in responses.

-As this inclusion requires a chain of requests after the loans or requests have been fetched responses may take longer than other requests.
+As this inclusion requires a chain of requests after the loans or requests have been fetched, the responses may take longer than other requests.

 #### Loans